dcraig93/GovScan-Carnegie-Mellon-Policy-Innovation-Lab/README.md

-# GovScan
+# Welcome to GovScan
+## Overview
-Generative AI Application for searching large PDF documents
+GovScan is a generative AI Application for searching large PDF documents

 ## Header 2
 #### Header 4